Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of making it (the way a furnace does) which is why it also is used as a dual function system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
-Just compare these two top of the line systems from Lennox.
+Although heat is included in the name, you can use a heat pump for cooling.
+It works by shifting heat instead of making it (the way a furnace does) which is why it can be used as a dual function unit.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just examine these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioning systems, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the model you choose.
-The greatest difference between the two is that heat pumps can also add warmth to your home while an AC can't.
+SEER is an efficiency scale for air conditioning systems, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not superior depending on the system you choose.
+The biggest difference between the two is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-You should speak with a NATE certified HVAC tech who has experience in your area before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have very high electric bills.
-Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your climate, you could have extremely high electric bills.
+Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump compare to a furnace?